 The research half of our Discovery Workflow

-So you’ve chosen your digital partner, and you’ve been assigned a discovery team.
+So you’ve chosen your digital partner, and you’re assigned a discovery team.
 What should you expect from their research (which is a broad term, so could mean anything.)?
 Here are some methods Atlantic BT uses in discovery.
-For each method, we provide a short description, the goal, and how this information might be used later.

-This list isn’t comprehensive, as the discovery process is structured to be flexible.
+This list isn’t comprehensive, as a well structured discovery process is flexible.
 We only use methods that will add value and understanding to your project, and new information could always change that direction.
 Some methods, such as the content inventory, are only applicable if we are migrating or redesigning an existing website.

 The Lean Canvas is a one-page business model diagram which summarizes the key elements of a comprehensive business plan.
 It focuses on problems, solutions, key metrics, and competitive advantages.
 This workshop is instrumental for new product development, especially entrepreneurial ventures.
 This method enables us to identify opportunities in multiple aspects of the business process where we can help the client to leverage technology to achieve their vision for success.